ggreen/postgres-showcase/docs/labs/02_Postgres_Transactions.md

 UPDATE company.employees SET role = 'Architect' WHERE name = 'Mary';
 ```

-In another session (will not be locked)
+In another session (will NOT be locked)

 ```sql
 UPDATE company.employees SET role = 'Manager' WHERE name = 'Alice';